Sounds and Cultures

 - Term 1

-The aim of the course is to introduce some of the major musical cultures of selected regions in Africa and Asia through a focus on:
+The aim of the module is to introduce some of the major musical cultures of selected regions in Africa and Asia.

 In the context of oral, unwritten musical cultures, such as those of Asia and Africa, the study of musical instruments can tell us much about the historical contact between peoples, the ascribing of symbolic power to certain musical traditions, the continuity with the ancient world, and the creativity and transformations of instruments by musicians in contemporary societies whether rural, urban and/or global.